May 24th, 2017|

 In essence, the personal representative stands in the place of the deceased individual when pursuing a wrongful death claim.
 The personal representative’s role includes, among other duties, managing the assets of the deceased individual, coordinating with the attorney handling the lawsuit, and ensuring that proceeds from any settlement or judgment are properly disbursed.

 Clearly, the role of the personal representative is an important one.
-You should consider who would best handle this responsibility for you and clearly appoint that individual in your will as personal representative.
+You should consider who would best handle this responsibility for you and clearly appoint that individual in your will as a personal representative.

 WE’RE HERE FOR YOU 24/7